jdwije/qemacs/README.md

 QEmacs
 ===

-[QEmacs](http://www.bellard.org/qemacs/) *{Quick Emacs}* is a fast, lightweight emacs built by [Fabrice Bellard](http://www.bellard.org).
-This is my fork of the project, the main goals I am working toward are:
+This is a development fork of [QEmacs](http://www.bellard.org/qemacs/).

-1. [ ] Bug fixing and stabilising the software
+1. [ ] Bug fixing and stabilizing the software
 2. [ ] Getting cross platform compilation working again and port to OSX
   - [x] OSX
   - [x] Linux
   - [ ] Windows
-3. [ ] Adding a ruby extension system to compliment the existing C based system
-4. [ ] Updating the in-built html/css renderer to work with HTML5 and CSS3
-5. [ ] Maybe updgrade said renderer into an actual browser

-and whatever else is in the todo list...
+3. [ ] A native osx driver

 ## Compiling